-Trump appears to confirm report he authorised CIA operations in Venezuela
+Trump authorises CIA operations in Venezuela, says mulling land attack

 “We have a lot of drugs coming in from Venezuela,” Trump said.
 “A lot of the Venezuelan drugs come in through the sea.
 So you get to see that.
 But we’re going to stop them by land also.”

-Trump’s remarks are likely to further escalate tensions with Venezuela, whose leader, Nicolas Maduro, has long been a target for the US president, stretching back to his first term in office.
+Trump’s remarks mark the latest escalation in his campaign against Venezuela, whose leader, Nicolas Maduro, has long been a target for the US president, stretching back to Trump’s first term in office.

 Already, both leaders have bolstered their military forces along the Caribbean Sea in a show of potential force.